-Example 6.
 Same facts as Example 5 except no payment was made with a timely filed extension.
 Warren and Michelle are subject to the estimated underpayment interest penalty in this situation because they did not make all their estimated payments by Jan.
-17, 2017, did not file their return by March 1, 2017, and did not meet the EXCEPTION TO INTEREST in PART II.
-The penalty is calculated on an underpayment of \$719 (tax liability of \$4,299 times 90 percent, less tax withheld of \$2,150, and timely estimated payments made of \$1,000) times the number of days late (91), times the daily interest rate (0.000110), which gives an underpayment of estimated tax interest penalty of \$7.20.
-Warren and Michelle will also be subject to a late payment penalty of 5 percent on the amount of underpaid taxes (\$1,149), or \$57.45.
-Interest also accrues on the late payment at a rate of \$0.13 per day for each day the taxes are unpaid in 2017.
+18, 2022, did not file their return by March 1, 2022, and did not meet the EXCEPTION TO INTEREST in Section II.
+The penalty is calculated on an underpayment of \$719 (tax liability of \$4,299 times 90 percent, less tax withheld of \$2,150, and timely estimated payments made of \$1,000) times the number of days late (90), times the daily interest rate (0.000082), which gives an underpayment of estimated tax interest penalty of \$5.31.
+Assuming payment is made when the return is filed, Warren and Michelle will also be subject to a late payment penalty of 5 percent on the amount of underpaid taxes (\$1,149), or \$57.45 along with interest of \$2.73.
+Interest also accrues on the late payment at a rate of \$0.09 per day for each day the taxes are unpaid in 2022.

-Example 7.
 Same facts as Example 1 except Warren's gross income from farming was \$325,000.
 Warren and Michelle do not qualify as farmers and must complete Form REV-1630, Underpayment of Estimated Tax by Individuals, to calculate their underpayment of estimated tax interest penalty.